vinayakmishra4/DSA-FROM-SCRATCH-TO-ADVANCE/README.md

 - ☕ **Java 8 or above** – your brewing engine for coding
 - 💻 Any Java-friendly IDE – IntelliJ, Eclipse, or VS Code
 - 🧠 A dash of programming basics – logic, loops, and love for learning

+## 🤝 Contributing

+Contributions are welcome!
+- Fork the repo
+- Create a new branch
+- Commit changes
+- Submit a Pull Request 🚀

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## 💖 Support

+If you find this project helpful, please ⭐ the repo and share it with others!
+Your support motivates me to keep adding more DSA problems and solutions.